 Less common causes include congenital malformations (eg, bicornuate uterus, subseptate uterus, transverse vaginal septum), ovarian cysts and tumors, pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
-PID may be caused by sexually... read more , pelvic congestion, intrauterine adhesions, and intrauterine devices Intrauterine Device (IUDs; IUD) In the US, 12% of women who use contraception use intrauterine devices (IUDs); IUDs are popular because of their advantages as a contraceptive method: IUDs are highly effective.
-IUDs have minimal... read more (IUDs), particularly copper IUDs.
+PID may be caused by sexually... read more , pelvic congestion, intrauterine adhesions, and intrauterine devices Intrauterine Device (IUDs; IUD) In the United States, 12% of women who use contraception use intrauterine devices (IUDs).
+IUDs are popular because of their advantages as a contraceptive method, including being highly effective... read more (IUDs), particularly copper IUDs.

 In a few women, pain occurs when the uterus attempts to expel tissue through an extremely tight cervical os (secondary to conization, loop electrosurgical excision procedure [LEEP], or cryotherapy).
 Pain occasionally results from a pedunculated submucosal fibroid or an endometrial polyp protruding through the cervix.

 Risk factors for severe secondary dysmenorrhea are the same as those for primary.

 Secondary dysmenorrhea usually begins during adulthood unless caused by congenital malformations.

 Clinicians can identify dysmenorrhea based on symptoms.
 They then determine whether dysmenorrhea is primary or secondary.

 History of present illness should cover complete menstrual history, including age at onset of menses, duration and amount of flow, time between menses, variability of timing, and relation of menses to symptoms.

 Their nature and severity